cubiq/ComfyUI_InstantID/README.md

 ## Advanced Node

 There's an InstantID advanced node available, at the moment the only difference with the standard one is that you can set the weights for the instantID models and the controlnet separately.
+It now also includes a noise injection option.
 It might be helpful for finetuning.

 The instantID model influences the composition of about 25%, the rest is the controlnet.

+The noise helps reducing the "burn" effect.

 ## Other notes

-It works very well with SDXL Turbo.
+It works very well with SDXL Turbo/Lighting.
 Best results with community's checkpoints.